qsig-a/home_automation_helper/README.md

-# Vestaboard Server

-Fun uses for the [Vestaboard](https://www.vestaboard.com/).
-It is also used to linked to my Home Automation system easier since it exposes the sending a message function easier.
+# Home automation server

+Just a collection of uses and connectors for my home automation uses.

+One such use is for [Vestaboard](https://www.vestaboard.com/).

 ## Environment variables for the docker image
 PORT (Defaults to 3020 if not set) for web listening port